kigster/sym/README.md

 ❯ sym -dx my-new-key -f secret.enc -C
 My secret data

+# Lets now save common flags in the SYM_ARGS bash variable:
+❯ export SYM_ARGS="-x my-new-key -C"
+❯ sym -d -f secret.enc
+My secret data
 ```

 The line that says `Coin::Vault listening at: druby://127.0.0.1:24924` is the indication that the local dRB server used for caching passwords has been started.
 Password caching is off by default, but is enabled with `-C` flag.
 In the example above, the decryption step fetched the password from the cache, and so the user was not required to re-enter the password.

 __Direct Editing Encrypted Files__

-Instead of decrypting data anytime you need to change it, you can use the shortcut flag `-t` (for "edi__T__"), which decrypts your data into a temporary file, automatically opening it with an `$EDITOR`.
+Instead of decrypting data anytime you need to change it, you can use the shortcut flag `-t` (for "edi**t**"), which decrypts your data into a temporary file, automatically opening it with an `$EDITOR`.

 Example: